awbla/awbla-student-workflow/content/4-agisoftmetashape.md

 Keep the Agisoft Metashape Project open.

-After adding photos to the Agisoft Project, we have to create *masks* to hide the background that appears in our photogrammetry images.-->
+After adding photos to the Agisoft Project, we have to create *masks* to hide the background that appears in our photogrammetry images.--> [Creating a Mask](#createamask) instructions.

 {:#importmasks}
 ### Step 3: Import a background image/mask